- Hike between guest houses and simple cabins

-- Day 5-8: Simple but well-equiped cabin on Lake Jatkonjärvi in the Hossa National Park.
+- Day 5-8: Simple but well-equipped cabin on Lake Jatkonjärvi in the Hossa National Park.
 Total 204 square metres with eight sleeping rooms, kitchen and dining area.
 Central heating. and sauna.
 Barbecue area and outside fireplace.
 Shared toilets and showers.

 Example accommodation during the tour

 All meals are included from dinner on Day 1 to breakfast on Day 8 (breakfast, packed lunch, dinner).
 Please let us know any dietary requirements on booking.

 Experienced and knowledgeable local guide.

 Canadian canoe with paddles and buoyancy aids for canoeing Day 6.

 - Return transfer between Oulu airport, train station or bus station to start/end accommodation at fixed times.

 - Luggage transfers between accommodation and local transfers required during the tour.

 - Travel: We do not arrange flights or domestic travel, but are happy to advise on suitable connections and assist you with any aspect of planning your journey.
 See under "Getting There" for general travel information.

 Good level of general health and average fitness.
 You should enjoy walking and living in close proximity to others and be able to hike for up to 19km in a day over easy terrain with day pack.
 No previous experience required for canoeing.
 Recommended minimum age 15 (younger children may be possible by arrangement).